AlexanderHarrison/array_ex/README.md

 ## Why?

-Compile-time array initialization by default is not very useful.
+By default, rust's compile-time array initialization methods are not very useful.
-You either have to manually specify every elemement or are restricted to only a single element.
+You either have to manually specify every element (`[a, b, c]`) or you are restricted to only a single element (`[a; n]`).
-This macro covers many more usecases for initializing static arrays.
+This macro covers many more use-cases for initializing static arrays.

 ## Caveats